grafana/mimir/docs/sources/mimir/operators-guide/mimir-runbooks/_index.md

 - See [`MimirIngesterReachingSeriesLimit`](#MimirIngesterReachingSeriesLimit) runbook.

+### err-mimir-ingester-max-ephemeral-series

+This error refers to experimental ephemeral storage in ingesters.
+Documentation TBD.

 ### err-mimir-ingester-max-inflight-push-requests

 This error occurs when an ingester rejects a write request because the maximum in-flight requests limit has been reached.